Celestron • CPC 800 GPS XLT 8" Schmidt-Cassegrain Computerized Telescope • 11073-XLT

 - Available with optional Starbright XLT High Performance Optical System - Celestron's finest optical coatings provide sharp, bright clear views.

-- Re-designed drive base and drive mechanics - Quiet operation; large drive gears, quick release clutch; Auxiliary ports for AutoGuider, PC; easily mounts to tripod.NexRemote- compatible.
+- Re-designed drive base and drive mechanics - Quiet operation; large drive gears, quick release clutch; Auxiliary ports for AutoGuider, PC; easy connections to tripod.NexRemote- compatible.

 - Ergonomic design - Comfortably lift and move the telescope from location to location.